CSR Goals for Senju Metal Industry Co., Ltd.

 7. Responsible Mining Activities (Mineral Procurement)

-• ・The Company incorporates the framework of the OECD's Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and promotes procurement of conflict-free minerals.
+• ・The target minerals undergo due diligence within a framework aligned with the Organization for Economic Cooperation Development (OECD)’s “Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected And High-Risk Areas,” and the Company promotes procurement of conflict-free minerals.

 8. Protection of Privacy